 1. Santa Ana Volcano, El Salvador:

-The Santa Ana Volcano, also known as Ilamatepeq, is one of 10 most beautiful iconic natural places of El Salvador.
+The Santa Ana Volcano, also known as Ilamatepeq, is one of the 10 most beautiful iconic natural places of El Salvador.

 2. Suchitoto, El Salvador: